Agriculture in Rivers State

-Agriculture in Rivers State is an important branch of the economy of Rivers State, Nigeria.
-It is the main source of livelihood for the rural people.
-Agriculture creates employment, provides income and helps curb out-migration.
+Agriculture in Rivers State is a key sector of the economy of Rivers State, Nigeria.
+It serves as the primary source of livelihood for the rural communities. creating employment opportunities, generating income and helping reduce out-migration.
 The industry in the state is overseen by the Rivers State Ministry of Agriculture.

 History

-Prior to the discovery of oil in commercial quantity in 1951, agriculture was the primary occupation of the people of Rivers State.
-Around 19th century when the industrial revolution reached its peak in England, the area was then referred to as Oil Rivers Protectorate, this was due to its abundant palm oil and kernel which basically constituted the main revenue source of the country.
-In a sample survey carried out by the Federal Ministry of Agriculture and Natural Resources, about 40% of the rural inhabitants were committed to farming in 1983.
+Prior to the Discovery of oil in commercial quantities in 1951, Agriculture was the primary occupation of the people of Rivers State.
+In the 19th century, during the peak of the industrial revolution in England, the region was referred to as the Oil Rivers Protectorate due to its abundant palm oil and kernel which were the main sources of revenue for the country.
+A sample survey conducted by the Federal Ministry of Agriculture and Natural Resources in 1983 revealed that about 40% of the rural inhabitants were engaged in farming in 1983.

 Crops

 Rivers State is one of the leading states in the production of yam, cassava, cocoyam, maize, rice and beans.
-About 39% (760,000 hectares) of the state's total land mass, particularly in the upland area, is suitable for cultivation.
-Major cash crops produced are oil palm products, rubber, coconut, raffia palm and jute.
-Other crops grown for food include, vegetables, melon, pineapples, mango, pepper, banana and plantain.
+Approximately 39% (760,000 hectares) of the state's total land area, particularly in the upland regions, is suitable for cultivation.The Major cash crops produced include oil palm products, rubber, coconut, raffia palm and jute.
+Other food crops grown for food in the state include vegetables, melon, pineapples, mangoes, peppers, banana and plantain.